OJOetw/vocabulary/readme.txt

-memorizing vocabs is always the big issue for me so i just created a simple program to help me to memorizing the vocabs
+memorizing vocabs is always a big issue for me so i just created a simple program to help me to memorize the vocabs

 ----------------
 OJOetw